This simple roasted Brussels sprouts recipe is roasted with olive oil and spices to get you crispy, caramelized Brussels sprouts every time!

 How Long to Roast Brussel Sprouts

-Roast your brussels sprouts for anywhere from 25-30 minutes, tossing every 10 minutes.
+Roast your brussels sprouts at 400ºF for 25-30 minutes, tossing them every 10 minutes.
 Depending on how large your brussels sprouts are will dictate the bake time.
 The Brussels sprouts we used were medium/average-sized and around 28 minutes hit the spot!

 Tossing your sprouts every 10 minutes is important to make sure everything is evenly cooked.
 The side facing down on the baking dish is what is going to get caramelized, so by tossing every 10 minutes, you can caramelize more of the surface area of the Brussels.